Ephellon/Twitch-Tools/README.md

 # Twitch-Tools

-An extension that gives you a set of tools to control your Twitch experience.
+An extension that gives you a set of tools to control your Twitch&trade; experience.

 Get for [Google Chrome](https://chrome.google.com/webstore/detail/twitch-tools/fcfodihfdbiiogppbnhabkigcdhkhdjd)